scpwiki/admin-backup-script/README.md

 **Currently in testing**

 This userscript is intended for Wikidot site administrators to back up data related to a site's settings, ban data, and membership.

-Backing up takes a few minutes for small sites (those under a few hundred members), and takes longer the more site members, categories, layouts, and Wikidot themes the site has.
+Backing up takes around a minute for small sites (those under a few hundred members), and requires more time depending on how many site members, categories, layouts, and Wikidot themes the site has.
 The output is a ZIP file filled with primarily JSON files.

 ![screenshot](screenshot-button.png)